[Immo Wegmann, Unsplash]

 2. Stumpy's Hatchet House

-Stumpy's Hatchet House is an extraordinary drink-and-play experience.
-Open Wednesday through Sunday with prices varying from $15 to $40 per person, axe throwing is the main attraction here.
-Stumpy's also offers other life-sized games, a photo booth, and free Wi-Fi.
+Surely you've wanted to experience a true viking past time?
+At Stumpy's Hatchet House, you can.
+Here, axe throwing is the main attraction, creating a unique drink-and-play location.
+Open Wednesday through Sunday with prices varying from $15 to $40, Stumpy's also offers other fun, group games, a photo booth, and free Wi-Fi.

-Private events and parties can also be reserved for anyone looking to use Stumpy's for their next work or friendly gathering.
-You can also expect special promotions such as College Night Thursdays, where students (with a valid ID) get a 25% discount on their throwing.
+Reservations are also available for private events and parties.
+For anyone looking to use Stumpy's as their next work or friend gathering check for promotions and discounts such as College Night Thursdays, where students (with a valid ID) get a 25% discount on their throwing.

 3. Lots a Luck Tavern